 If you are able to add a water pan to your smoker, I absolutely recommend doing so.
 When I use my charcoal smoker, I fill my water pan with chicken broth or chicken stock.

 Of course, you can use your pellet grill or electric smoker for this recipe!
-I’ve used both my traditional bullet smoker and my Big Green Egg.
+I’ve used both my traditional charcoal smoker and my Big Green Egg.
+What matters most is that you can maintain the right temperature, not what type of smoker you use.

 a photo of a raw chicken being dry brined